 |Dietary Fiber 0g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This easy salsa great for kids' lunches, parties, and family meals.
-The salsa is made with canned petite or regular diced tomatoes, so there's far less chopping involved.
-But feel free to use fresh tomatoes, especially if they're in season.
+This easy no-cook salsa is great for kids' lunches, parties, and family meals.
+It's made with canned petite or regular diced tomatoes, so there's far less chopping involved.
+Feel free to use fresh tomatoes, especially if they're in season.

 - 1/4 cup green onion (thinly sliced)

 - 1/4 cup fresh parsley (or cilantro, chopped)